Brainspotting & EMDR Therapy

 Extend the therapeutic reach of EMDR with Brainspotting for a targeted and deeper way to access underlying layers of trauma and distress.

-Have you tried traditional talk therapy but not seen the change you were hoping for?
+Have you already tried talk therapy - and other things - but still haven’t seen the kind of change you’ve been looking for?

-You wish there was a way to go deeper in your therapeutic process and remove all the blocks and barriers to you making the changes you’ve been wanting for so long.
+You want to go deeper in your therapeutic process and get past the overwhelm and other barriers to you making the real and lasting changes you’ve been wishing for.

 What is Brainspotting ?

-Brainspotting was developed by a practitioner of EMDR who found a more targeted and deeper way to access underlying layers of trauma and distress.
+Brainspotting therapy was originally founded by a practitioner of EMDR who discovered a more targeted way to access deep underlying layers of trauma and distress.

-Even if you’ve tried stand-alone EMDR before, integrating Brainspotting with EMDR can be helpful to address and resolve any emotional and physical pain that keeps you stuck in patterns you want to change.
-Many people report going deeper and subsequently experiencing greater benefits from Brainspotting compared to other modalities, including EMDR on its own, and even after years or decades in therapy.
-Different from many talk therapies, Brainspotting enables you to heal without having to tell or retell your story.
+Even if you’ve tried stand-alone EMDR before, integrating Brainspotting with EMDR can be helpful to address and resolve any emotional issues and in many cases emotionally-based physical pain that keeps you stuck in patterns you want to change.
+Many people report going deeper and enjoying greater benefits from Brainspotting compared to other modalities, including EMDR on its own.

 How does Brainspotting work?

-That “staring off” process is what our brains naturally do when we’re processing information.
-The field of neuroscience is ever-updating, but what we know currently is that the tissues in our eyes are connected to brain tissue, and many of the muscles in our eyes are related to systems in our body that aid in regulating heart rate and our breath.
-Our eyes, brains, and bodies are deeply (and literally) connected.
-Brainspotting taps into the process of “staring off” as one way we naturally try and tap into our brain’s natural stage of processing and healing.
+This act of “staring off” is something that our brains tend do naturally sometimes when we’re trying to process information.
+Through the field of neuroscience, we now know that the tissues in our eyes are connected to brain tissue, and many of the muscles in our eyes are related to systems in our body that aid in regulating heart rate and our breath.
+Our eyes, brains, and bodies are deeply and intricately connected.
+Brainspotting makes use of the process of “staring off” as a way to tap into our brain’s natural processing and regulating mechanisms.
+By harnessing this process and allowing it to continue over longer, uninterrupted periods of time, the brain and body work together to engage an innate ability to heal emotionally.

-With Brainspotting, we utilize this natural brain process and make space for you to engage in your fullest capacity for healing by not interrupting that processing.
-I may notice where your eyes are naturally moving as you’re talking through something and ask you to stop and notice what comes up as you look off to a specific point.
-Or, we may find a specific spot together that is most associated with the distress or with a sense of grounded-ness and calm to increase your sense of comfort in processing through difficult content.
+With Brainspotting, I will guide you to engage and extend this natural process to allow you to use it for healing.
+I may incorporate Brainspotting by noticing where your eyes are naturally moving as you’re talking through something and ask you to stop and notice what comes up as you look off to a specific point.
+Or, we may find a specific spot together that is most associated with the distress, or alternatively with a sense of greater grounded-ness and calm to increase your sense of comfort in processing through difficult content.

-When you have more focused time and space to process and tap into this natural phenomenon, you can heal more deeply and quickly than in traditional talk therapy.
+With the benefit of having guided, more focused time and space to process and tap into this natural phenomenon, Brainspotting can lead to healing more deeply and quickly than in traditional talk therapy.
 This process can also be enhanced with a specific form of music that activates deep emotions and memories, while also increasing feelings of relaxation.

-Significantly for many people, Brainspotting can work even without talking through your thoughts, emotions, and memories.
+Significantly for many people, Brainspotting therapy can work even without talking through your thoughts, emotions, and memories.

 How is Brainspotting different than EMDR and what would integrating them look like?

-They are similar in that both forms of treatment focus on sensory stimulation (like through the eyes), but EMDR utilizes back and forth movement for processing and Brainspotting utilizes fixed eye positions for processing.
-Brainspotting tends to be a more gentle and less intense experience than EMDR.
+Brainspotting and EMDR therapies are similar in that both forms of treatment focus on sensory stimulation (like through the eyes), but EMDR utilizes back and forth movement for processing whereas Brainspotting uses fixed eye positions for processing.
+Brainspotting can overall be a less intense, more gentle experience than EMDR.
 Especially tender issues are great candidates for Brainspotting.

-In addition, Brainspotting particularly targets difficulties arising from years of messaging from others about how you “should” and “shouldn’t” be and what you “should” and “shouldn’t” do and systemic oppression, along with an overall stigmatization of openly and vulnerably discussing our mental health and needs has led to innate capacity in humans to heal to be shut off.
-When any of this is present in your story, integrating Brainspotting into your treatment can especially fine-tune our work together.
+In addition, Brainspotting particularly targets difficulties that have come to be from many years of demand and expectation messages from others - being told how you “should” and “shouldn’t” be and what you “should” and “shouldn’t” do.
+When this is present in your history, integrating Brainspotting into your treatment can especially fine-tune our work together.
 We’ll work together to figure out when is best for us to toggle back and forth between the techniques, and whether you’ll need more or less of each.

 How does online Brainspotting work?

-We’ll experiment with a number of different setups for finding the fixed eye position we’ll use.
-There may be some that require some props on your end, such as a spoon or stretchy headband for set ups where we use depth of space or process with only one eye instead of both.
-And finally, headphones or ear buds are helpful for listening to the music I will provide if you wish that can deepen your processing.
+We will try out several kinds of set ups to find the fixed eye position we’ll use for you.
+Some of these involve the use of props on your end, such as a spoon or stretchy headband for set ups where we process with only one eye instead of both.
+Additionally, headphones or ear buds may be helpful for listening to the music I will provide if you wish that can deepen your processing.

 How do I decide if integrating Brainspotting & EMDR would be a good fit for me?

-Integrating Brainspotting with EMDR could be an especially good fit if:
+Integrating Brainspotting with EMDR could be an especially good fit for those who:

-• You’re aware you’ve had an upbringing or significant relationship where there was a pattern of messaging about the “should’s” and “shouldn’ts” of how to be or act.
+• are aware you’ve had an upbringing or significant relationship where there was a pattern of messaging about the “should’s” and “shouldn’ts” of how to be or act.

-• You have a personal, family, or generational history of oppression.
+• have had a personal, family, or generational history of oppression.

-• You’ve been socialized to believe it’s wrong to openly and vulnerably discuss your needs or your mental health.
+• have been socialized to believe it’s wrong to openly and vulnerably discuss your needs or your mental health.

-• You find it hard to talk about your feelings and what happened to you.
+• find it hard to talk about your feelings and what happened to you.

-• You get “in your head” a lot and tend to try to intellectualize or minimize issues away.
+• tend to try to intellectualize or minimize issues away.

 Want to feel better faster?
 Consider a modern alternative to weekly therapy - a condensed, accelerated Brainspotting/EMDR Intensive.